anderly/dnsimple-csharp/README.md

-# DNSimple REST API Library for .NET
+# A C# dynamic wrapper for the DNSimple REST API

-DNSimple provides a simple HTTP-based API for working with DNS, domain registrations and SSL certificates.
-Learn more at [https://dnsimple.com/documentation/api][0]
+[DNSimple][0] provides a simple HTTP-based API for working with DNS, domain registrations and SSL certificates.
+Learn more at [https://dnsimple.com/documentation/api][1]

-- This SDK utilizes the power of C# 4.0 dynamics to provide the quickest and most accurate representation of the DNSimple REST API.
+- This SDK utilizes C# 4.0 dynamics to provide the quickest and most accurate representation of the DNSimple REST API.
 No models, no DTOs.
 Everything is an ExpandoObject or an Array of ExpandoObjects.
-- Currently, the domains, records and services resources are the only ones supported.
-But the plan is to eventually have a complete C# SDK for DNSimple when it's all said and done.
+- See the [Trello Board][2] for API Parity Status

+## Current Release: [v0.4.1 on NuGet][3]

 ### Installation